Calls from United Merchant Asset Recovery?

 According to the FDCPA, debt collectors like United Merchant Asset Recovery are not allowed to harass you in any way.
 Calling you countless times or calling your family and friends could be United Merchant Asset Recovery phone harassment and it is unacceptable.

-• Keep records of everything the debt collector says to you: If they have sent you letters and documents, keep them in a file along with your own letters and responses to them as proof.
+• ➡️ Keep records of everything the debt collector says to you: If they have sent you letters and documents, keep every document in a file along with your own letters and responses to them as proof.
 Also, keep track of your phone calls with them and write down dates and details of the phone calls.

 What Do You Do When A Debt Collector Sues You